What A Google First-Price Auction Means For Digital Publishers

 Maximizing the number of demand sources will become a thing of the past.
 Those in ad ops will likely spend more time trying to find a small number of quality partners with unique demand that can offer incremental value when competing against Google.

-Does this mean publishers will make more money?
+Does a first-price auction mean publishers will make more money?

 It depends.
 For some, yes.
 For others, probably not.